beatrizmaciel/aem-business-practitioner-studies/Exam AD0-E121/exam-ad0-e121.md

 ✖ user-administrators

 ✔️ projects-administrators

+❗ This group is responsible for managing projects within AEM, and its permissions are not specifically tailored for content taxonomy management.
+⚠️ The "tag-administrators" should be the right answer because the group is specifically focused on managing tags and taxonomy within AEM.
+This group is likely to have the appropriate permissions for managing content taxonomy while still providing minimal rights tailored to this task.

 15 // Regarding performance, what are the Adobe recommended response Time guidelines for uneached HTML requests?